artemmanaenko/st-test-task/docs/design.md

   - **Now:** simple heuristics (recency/popularity/affinity + boosts) for speed and transparency.
   - **Mid-step:** add lightweight local classifiers (Python) or public models to enrich content/user signals for richer ranking without heavy infra.
   - **Later:** heavier ML/recommender stack if/when needed.
+- Domain isolation: ranking scoring and profile aggregation are extracted into pluggable domain strategies (baseline impl now), so A/B or tenant-specific formulas can be swapped without touching service orchestration.
 - Redis for both profiles and feed responses — meets latency; keeps Postgres simpler.
   **Future:** add compression and/or an extra caching tier to save network traffic and memory at scale.
 - Event ingest — **Now:** direct-to-DB, cheapest/simple.